Nourbh17/ChatzyApp/README.md

 precise API requests, adeptly handling responses, and prioritizing secure API key management to safeguard user interactions.
 This strategic integration opens up a world of possibilities for dynamic and intelligent conversations within the app, enriching the user experience with the advanced capabilities of GPT-3.

+# 5-Room Database Integration :

+In this crucial phase, we seamlessly incorporated the Room Database into our chat screen.
+By setting up Room, we established a robust mechanism to store chat history locally, empowering users to access their conversations even in offline scenarios.
+This integration is pivotal for ensuring a seamless user experience, as it enhances the app's functionality by providing persistent access to chat interactions, regardless of the user's connectivity status.

+# 6-Inserting Robots :

+In this segment, we delve into the exciting process of incorporating robots into the Robot Screen, leveraging both Retrofit and the MVVM architecture.

+# 7-Managing Robots :

+In this section, we explored the functionality to view, update, and delete robots in your app.
+We implemented navigation and utilized Retrofit to efficiently manage robots, empowering users with complete control over their robot interactions.

+# 8-Text To Speech and Voice to Text :

+In this part, we will incorporate Text To Speech (TTS) and Voice to Text (VTT) capabilities into the app.
+Users will have the ability to convert text messages to speech and employ voice input for sending messages, offering a more dynamic and inclusive communication experience.

+In this section, we utilized the Kotlin Speech to Voice library to implement Text To Speech (TTS) functionality